 This course is designed for allied health and nursing majors.
 It explores the major groups of microorganisms and the role they play in the environment and in disease.
 The host-parasite relationship, human immunity to disease, epidemiology, and the control of microorganisms are also addressed.
 Laboratory exercises provide the student with the basic techniques of microbial identification, microscopy, sterile technique, and basic infection control.
-(OTM approved course for Natural Sciences TMNS) Day - F, Sp Evening - F UG
+(OTM approved course for Natural Sciences TMNS) Day - F, Sp Evening - F Required Concurrent Course(s): Take BIOL 1550L

-BIOL 1550L - MICROBIOLOGY
+BIOL 1550L - MICROBIOLOGY LAB